Old Idaho State Penitentiary

 The Old Idaho Penitentiary State Historic Site was a functional prison from 1872 to 1973 in the western United States, east of Boise, Idaho.
 The first building, also known as the Territorial Prison, was constructed in the Territory of Idaho in 1870; the territory was seven years old when the prison was built, a full two decades before statehood.

 From its beginnings as a single cell house, the penitentiary grew to a complex of several distinctive buildings surrounded by a 17 ft sandstone wall.
 The stone was quarried from the nearby ridges by the resident convicts, who also assisted in later constructions.

-Less than 2 mi southeast of downtown Boise, the Old Idaho Penitentiary is operated by the Idaho State Historical Society; the elevation of the site is approximately 2770 ft above sea level.
+Less than 2 mi southeast of downtown Boise and near Table Rock, the Old Idaho Penitentiary is operated by the Idaho State Historical Society; the elevation of the site on Warm Springs Avenue is approximately 2770 ft above sea level.

+Dennis, a kitten found in the prison barn by an inmate in 1952 was kept in the penitentiary for sixteen years.
+Guards allowed him to keep Dennis even though incarcerated men were not allowed pets.
+Dennis roamed the yard and made friends.
+The guards and inmates grew to love him.
+In 1968, Dennis died in his sleep.
+The inmates performed a funeral in his honor, even providing him a headstone.
+Dennis is the only "inmate" buried within the prison walls.

 Prison history

 Over its 101 years of operation, the penitentiary received more than 13,000 inmates, with a maximum population of a little over 600.
 Two hundred and sixteen of the inmates were women.
 Two famous inmates were Harry Orchard and Lyda Southard.
-Orchard assassinated former Governor Frank Steunenberg in 1905 and Southard was known as Idaho's Lady Bluebeard for killing several of her husbands to collect upon their life insurance.
+Orchard assassinated former Governor Frank Steunenberg in 1905; Southard was known as Idaho's Lady Bluebeard for killing several of her husbands to collect upon their life insurance.

 Serious riots occurred in 1952 (May 24), 1971 (August 10), and 1973 (March 7–8) over living conditions in the prison.
-The 416 resident inmates were moved to the new Idaho State Correctional Institution south of Boise and the Old Idaho Penitentiary was closed on December 3, 1973.
+The 416 resident inmates were moved to the new state correctional institution south of Boise and the old penitentiary was closed on December 3, 1973.

 Five years earlier in 1968, numerous prison trusties had escaped by walking away.

 In 1992, the Idaho State Historical Society recorded oral history interviews with fifteen former prison guards.
 These tapes and transcripts cover prison operations and remembrances from the 1950s to the closing of the prison.
 The collection is open for research at the society.

+Executions

+The last six executions at this facility were by hanging: